vinezombie/vinezombie/README.md

 ## Discussion

-The author somtimes rambles about code design in [#vinezombie](ircs://irc.libera.chat/#vinezombie) on [Libera.Chat](https://libera.chat/).
+The author sometimes rambles about code design in [#vinezombie](ircs://irc.libera.chat/#vinezombie) on [Libera.Chat](https://libera.chat/).
 A link to a webchat is available at the top by clicking the libera.chat badge.